eXist-db/existdb-ansible-role/README.md

 ## Multiple Exist Instances on the same Host

 Back in the old days, it was quite tedious to run more than one eXist-db instance on a single server.
 It involved various manual tasks to keep the installations dirs separate, assign port numbers, or create service startup files for each instance.

 The eXist-db Ansible role v1.0 supports multiple eXist installations by automating the necessary configuration steps.
 You would create an Ansible play that includes multiple instances of the existdb-ansible-role, each with its own set of role variables.

-## Multiple Instances with the eXist-db Ansible role
+In a multi-instance setup, each instance MUST declare at least the following

-In a multi-instance setup, each instance MUST declare at least the following variables:
+variables:

 ```
 exist_instname: exist-foo